utopia-rise/godot-kotlin-jvm/docs/src/doc/getting-started/setting-up.md

 !!! note
     Replace `$kotlinVersion` and `$godotkotlinVersion` to the appropriate version you want to use.

-The snippet above uses our gradle plugin.
-Without the plugin, you will have to manually define all needed dependencies, manually register your classes, signals, properties, functions and manually create and copy the needed jar's to the appropriate locations.
+The snippet above uses our Gradle plugin.
+Without the plugin, you will have to manually define all needed dependencies, manually register your classes, signals, properties, functions and manually create and copy the needed JAR's to the appropriate locations.